 Treatment: It is a popular myth that with DDT now being banned, there are no effective insecticides that work.
 In fact, professional pest control operators have access to an array of applications that have been proven to work amazingly well.
 However, today’s insecticides break down quickly in order to make them safe for humans.
 As such, they may not have the residual efficacy to kill those bed bugs that hatch from eggs laid before the insecticide was applied.
 Insecticides do not penetrate the eggs, which can take upward of two weeks to hatch.
 In today’s world, multiple, carefully targeted applications are necessary in order to eliminate bed bugs.
 A follow-up treatment is necessary to kill the newly hatched nymphs.
 Most importantly, insecticides are a supplement in a multi-tactic approach; they don’t replace other hard work that needs to be done.
 Do not let anyone tell you that a simple spraying is enough to eradicate a bed bug infestation.
 It’s not.

 If you think you may possibly have an infestation, or are especially dealing with bed bug bites, contact us now to quickly get rid of the problem.
 We have the experience and expertise with bed bug removal to identify and eliminate your problem.
 In just a few minutes, your solution can be on the way.
-Cowleys Pest Services works with homeowners throughout Toms River, Edison, Brick, Trenton, Freehold, Piscataway, New Brunswick, Lakewood, and the surrounding area.
+Cowleys Pest Services works with homeowners throughout Toms River, Edison, Brick, Trenton, Lakewood, Brick, Piscataway, Freehold, Princeton, Jackson, New Brunswick, and the surrounding area.